eda-labs/nfd24-lab/docs/lab4.md

 Whether you need straightforward alerts or more customized notifications using the power of EQL (EDA Query Language), the Notifier app gives you full control over how and when notifications are triggered.

-## Install it
+## Step1: Install it

 Apps can be installed using the App Store or by applying a resource directly.
 The App Store method is great for "shopping" around for apps, while applying a YAML resource allows you to automate this process at will.

-1) App Store method
+__Installation steps__

 * Navigate to __System Administration__ in the top left of the UI.
 * In the Catalog drop down menu select `3rd Party Catalog`.
 * Select the notifier app version `v1.0.3`.
 * Press Install.

+/// details | CLI installation option
-2) Alternatively, applying the below resource triggers the installation of the notifier app:
+Alternatively, applying the below resource installs of the notifier app:

 /// tab | YAML Resource
 ```yaml
 --8<-- "docs/notifier/notifier_appinstall.yml"
 ```
 ///
 /// tab | `kubectl apply` command
 ```bash
 kubectl apply -f - <<'EOF'